GT-RAIL/isolation_cyoa/README.md

 Things to do:

 1. Synchronize the static files with dropbox
-1. Synchronize stub users using the CSV file
 1. Videos UI
 1. Complete the pipeline
 1. Refine the UI